 Closing Remarks: What All This Means

-A reader who questioned what this paper on Derrida means might suspect that in forestalling foolish readings I have only neutralized what he means to say.
+A reader who questioned what this paper on Derrida means might suspect that in forestalling foolish readings, I have only neutralized what he means to say.
 But, no less than Derrida, I would treat any sentence as deconstructible.
 Not only enigmas such as “Il n’y a pas de hors-texte.”
 Some Derider from the audience gets up and writes on the whiteboard, “the cat sat on the mat”—deconstruct that!
 I would not hesitate to deconstruct what it says.
 In the kindergarten book, the cat squatted, like us, on the floor around the teacher; the puss of Puss in Boots might have sat up at a school desk like ours.
 But does a cat squat?
 Does it sit up?
 The exemplary cat that did duty for elementary learning and later for robust assertions of realism by learned philosophers was a fictional object from the outset.
 It is only the fictional cat that sits comfortably within our language of sitting, sitting up, sitting on and sitting down.

 I mean this much about “il n’y a pas de hors-texte”: any sentence can undergo its deconstruction, and yet just about any sentence has its “comfort zone” where no questioning of what one means to say in using it makes any particular sense.
 What a sentence means is neither inside nor outside the text because what it means is not any thing at all; texts have no insides or outsides.
 And since text has neither inside nor outside, no object referred to by one of its terms can be inside or outside it.
 Yet the object of reference is discernible as other than text.
 It can exist alongside or far off, later or co-present with the production of the text that concerns it.